lind3r/auto-k3s/README.md

 3. Run with `./deploy`
    The script will output more instructions once it finishes

+## Notes

 - The script can be used to add and remove nodes by simply editing `vars.conf` and running it again.
   Cluster downtime when doing this is expected.
 - The script overwrites Terraform and Ansible configuration each run based off `vars.conf`
-  This means that any template changes outside `vars.conf` must be done in `deploy`
+  This means that any configuration changes outside `vars.conf` must be done in `deploy`
   Or just ditch the script entierly and configure Terraform and Ansible manually
+- The Terraform user gains a lot of premissions in your Proxmox environment.